Mataram West Nusa Tenggara, Indonesia Travel Guide

 Specialized Sate Rembiga stalls and restaurants are easy to find in Mataram.

-Es Kelapa Muda (young coconut ice), various fresh fruit juices (jus alpukat, jus jeruk), Teh Botol (bottled sweet tea), and Kopi Lombok (strong, sweet local coffee).
+Es Kelapa Muda (young coconut ice), various fresh fruit juices (jus alpukat, jus jeruk), Teh Botol (bottled sweet tea), and Kopi Lombok (strong, sweet area coffee).
 Bintang Beer is widely available.
 Arak (local rice wine) should be consumed with caution and from reputable sources.

-Kue (traditional cakes from rice flour, coconut milk, palm sugar), Lupis (sticky rice cake), Klepon (green rice cake balls with palm sugar).
+Kue (traditional cakes from rice flour, coconut milk, palm sugar), Lupis (sweet rice cake), Klepon (green rice cake balls with palm sugar).
 Certain dishes receive preparation for religious holidays like Eid al-Fitr (e.g., Ketupat or special rendang).

 Fine dining choices within Mataram city are limited.
 Upscale hotels may offer international menus.
 More choices exist in Senggigi.